 - Gate Check: Yo-Yo stroller (this can be carried on if desired) + Nuna Pipa carseat with adapter – see my stroller & carseat blog post for more info.
 For a purely travel stroller, the Pockit is SUPER compact and < $200, however it’s only for kids 6 months and up and can’t hold a carseat.

 For nursing mamas, a layered outfit w/ quick boob access is key for minimal meltdowns on the road!

 - Base: Nursing bra or camisole.
-H&M nursing tanks have a nice and slim fit.
+H&M nursing tanks are one of my must haves!